jimmellor/govee_bluetooth_gateway/README.md

 CREATE CONTINUOUS QUERY "cq1m" ON "hygrometers" BEGIN SELECT mean(temp_C) as temp_C, mean(humidity_percent) as humidity_percent, mean(battery_percent) as battery_percent INTO "hygrometers"."inf"."TempHumidityDownsampled" FROM "TempHumidity" GROUP BY time(1min), MAC, site, location, device_name END
 ```

+##### Configure the service
 The configuration file is stored in `/boot/firmware/govee_gateway.conf`

 Similar to the way supplicant.conf can be configured headlessly in Raspbian, you can make configuration changes by modifying this file before you switch on the raspberry pi for the first time.
-Once you've copied the image to the SD card, open it on any computer with a card reader and edit the file that appears in the 'bootfs' partition.
+Once you've copied the image to the SD card, open it on any computer with a card reader and edit the file that appears in the _bootfs_ FAT32 partition.

 Two sections you should take note of:
 *Site* allows you to specify where the data will be logged, so you can store a location name and lat,long with each record.
 That should be to identify the location of the logger itself.